National Association of Teachers of Dancing: Notable events

-In 1952 NATD incorporated as a Limited Company.
-In 1953 Dave Jones, an NATD member, got the idea of having competitions restricted to the various medal grades.
-The competitors would wear normal day cloths rather than the elaborate dress of formal competition dancing.
+In 1952, NATD was incorporated as a limited company.
+In 1953, Dave Jones, an NATD member, got the idea of having competitions restricted to the various medal grades.
+The competitors would wear normal daycloths rather than the elaborate dress of formal competition dancing.
 This is now widespread and popular.
 Another idea was to have matches between different schools of dance.
 That was started by Robert Morgan and Bob Barber in Essex, and has led to the formation of dance team leagues.

 NATD members were authors of dancing technique books.
 Some examples: